-So, keeping all of your new tooth surface knowledge in mind, we hope you are able to understand a little better why thorough brushing after each meal (really focusing on those pits and grooves!) and flossing at the end of the day (to get plaque out of those tight spaces) are so important to your dental health!
+Keeping all of your new tooth surface knowledge in mind, we hope you are able to understand a little better why thorough brushing after each meal (really focusing on those pits and grooves!) and flossing at the end of the day (to get the plaque out of those tight spaces) are so important to your dental health!

 Regency Family Dentistry Omaha | Best Omaha Dentist near Westroads Mall in Regency

 Whether your teeth needs are a:

 - full-mouth restoration